nicholasjclark/MRFcov/docs/README.md

 ```

 To work through more in-depth tutorials and examples, see the vignettes
-in the package and check out papers that have been published using the
+in the package and check out some of the recent papers that have been published using the
 method

 ``` r